Francois085/Blog-Preview-Card/style-guide.md

 - Family: [Figtree](https://fonts.google.com/specimen/Figtree)
 - Weights: 500, 800

+The font sizes in this project are slightly smaller in the mobile layout.
+Find a way to reduce font size for smaller screens without using media queries.

 > 💎 This is a free+ challenge.
 So, if you want to see all the design details and practice working with professional tools like Figma, you can download the design file from where you downloaded the starter code.